 Planning, forecasting, and analysis throughout a crisis is a necessary part of recovery.
 But it can often be pushed into the background in favor of consistent action.
 This isn’t necessarily the wrong approach, especially during the first few weeks of reacting to what’s occurred, but it shouldn’t become your long-term approach.

 In fact, you should be developing projections and comparing them to your actual results more often in a crisis situation.
+Especially now, when things haven’t shifted back to normal for small businesses and dramatic industry changes are beginning to take root.
 So if you haven’t been carving out enough time to keep your planning documents and financial forecasts up to date, here are a few reasons why you should start doing it consistently.

 Things can change on a day to day basis